1337jazz/microtraining-git/README.md

 \ No newline at end of file
 ```

-Yes - it doesn't see to be very helpful and obviously a mistake!
+Yes - it doesn't seem to be very helpful and obviously a mistake!
 Let's get rid of it.
 This time we only need to go back 3 commits so let's use `git rebase -i HEAD~3`:

 ```
 pick 2029e20 my cat made this commit